 Consistent with the established publication policy, the Monthly Economic Activity Index series are revised along with the quarterly and annual national accounts.

-According to preliminary information, last February the Imacec rose 4.5% compared to the same month the year before (figure 1).
-The seasonally adjusted series increased 0.8% with respect to the previous month and grew 2.8% in twelve months.
-The month came with one more working day than February 2023, accounting for the leap year.
+According to preliminary information, last Augusts Imacec rose 2.3% compared with the same month a year before (Table 1).
+The seasonally adjusted series dropped 0.2% with respect to the previous month, and rose 2.8% in twelve months.
+August 2024 came with one less working day than August 2023.

-The non-mining Imacec posted an increase of 3.5% in twelve months, while in deseasonalized terms it grew 0.6% with respect to the previous month.
+The non-mining Imacec posted annual growth of 1.5%, and dropped 0.5% with respect to the previous month.

 Imacec analysis by activity